tianjin95/MNOC_3rd/README.md

 # MNOC_3rd
-# A PLL IPcore should be added later.
+# A PLL IPcore has been added.
-# No modifying compared with the old version.
+# A rst signal has been added to reset circuit.
+# Use parameters instead of wires to set core or sensor address.